 Surgical technologists receive their training in programs offered by community and junior colleges, vocational schools, universities, hospitals and the military.
 A program can take from 12 months (for a certificate) to two years (for an associate degree) to complete.
-Most programs do not require more than a high school education for program entrance, but many do require applicants to have taken and passed prerequisite courses (usually in the basic sciences and medical terminology).
+Most programs do not require more than a high school education for program entrance, but many do require applicants to have taken and passed prerequisite courses, including anatomy and physiology, medical terminology, and microbiology.

 To be eligible to take the national surgical technology certification examination offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), a candidate must have graduated from a: